Why study abroad?

 Overall, factors to consider are program type, your status as an in-state or out-of-state student and the cost of living in the place where you will study.
 The single biggest factor is usually how much independent travel you do on weekends and breaks.

 How do I pay for my semester or year abroad?

-Assumption College will bill you for home tuition and the standard room and board fee, applying to that bill all financial aid that would have applied to a semester at home, whether federal, private, or Assumption scholarship funds.
-The college will pay your provider’s bill.
+Assumption University will bill you for home tuition and the standard room and board fee, applying to that bill all financial aid that would have applied to a semester at home, whether federal, private, or Assumption scholarship funds.
+The University will pay your provider’s bill.
 If you opt for a program that is more expensive than a home semester, you will need to pay that difference.